Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/south-korea-as-a-current-institutional-proof-point/essay.md

 It does **not** claim:

-- that all of South Korea now writes Korean Sign Language in SignWriting
+- that all of South Korea writes Korean Sign Language in SignWriting
 - that Korean educational use has already been mapped in full
 - that the Korea case is larger than the Brazil case
 - that one dictionary settles every literacy or infrastructure question